 One of the OG royalty-free music sites!
 Bensound is the work of French musician Benjamin Tissot, who has spent the last decade creating tracks to share with the creator community through his basic music website.

-Pros: Bensound allows you to download some tracks for free and use them in your videos or live streams.
+Pros: Bensound allows you to download tracks for free and use them in your videos or live streams.
 All you need to do is find the track you want, follow the licensing terms and credit Bensound in the video description.

 Cons: While Bensound has a variety of different genres and moods to choose from, the catalog of less than 500 tracks is significantly smaller than Uppbeat and many of the other websites on this list.
 If you don’t find what you’re looking for straight away, you may have to look elsewhere!